Department of Mathematics

-I am an Associate Professor at Fitchburg State University in Fitchburg, MA, and a research scientist with Ocean Associates, Inc. in support of the National Oceanic and Atmospheric Administration's (NOAA) Northeast Fisheries Science Center out of Woods Hole, MA.
+I am an Associate Professor of Mathematics at Fitchburg State University in Fitchburg, MA, and a Research Scientist with Ocean Associates, Inc. in support of the National Oceanic and Atmospheric Administration's (NOAA) Northeast Fisheries Science Center out of Woods Hole, MA.

 My research is in biological modeling with an emphasis on population modeling, infectious disease modeling, and distribution modeling.